cisco-ie/cisco-tp-client/readme.md

 Type: `Object`<br>
 Props: `user` and `pass`

-The credentials passed in and is used for the request.
+The credentials passed in, which are used for the request to authenticate with.

 ### ip

 Type: `String`<br>

-The IP addressed passed into the client
+The IP address where request are being made to.

 ### options

 Type: `String`<br>

-The last set of request options the client executed with.
-Can be useful for debugging.
+The last set of request options the client has executed with, this can be useful for debugging purposes.

 ## Client Methods

 ### getConfiguration()

-Gets the complete Configuration XML document.
+Get the complete Configuration XML document.

 ### getCommands()

-Gets the complete Commands XML document.
+Get the complete Commands XML document.

 ### getStatus()

-Gets the complete Status XML document.
+Get the complete Status XML document.

 ### getValuespace()

-Gets the complete Valuespace XML document.
+Get the complete Valuespace XML document.

 ### getXml(`XPath`)

-Gets a subset of a XML document per specified `XPath`.
+Get a subset of a XML document per specified `XPath`.

 #### XPath
 Required<br>